-The FCC Part 15 standard is a set of electromagnetic compatibility (EMC) regulations for radio frequency devices established by the Federal Communications Commission (FCC) in the United States.
+The fcc part 15 standard is a set of electromagnetic compatibility (EMC) regulations for radio frequency devices established by the Federal Communications Commission (FCC) in the United States.
 This standard specifies the limits for electromagnetic radiation and immunity to ensure that radio devices do not cause harmful interference to other equipment or radio services.

 The FCC Part 15 standard includes two categories: Part 15 Class A and Part 15 Class B. Class A applies to equipment used in commercial, industrial, or business environments, while Class B applies to equipment used in residential or personal environments.
 These standards cover all devices that use electromagnetic frequencies, including radio transmitters, computer equipment, digital devices, TV receivers, monitors, and more.